gtk-kn/gtk-kn/CONTRIBUTING.md

 # Contributing to gtk-kn

 Thank you for considering contributing to our project!
 We welcome any contributions that help make our project better.
-Whether it's fixing a bug, adding a new feature, or improving documentation, your help is appreciated.
+Whether it is fixing a bug, adding a new feature, or improving documentation, your help is appreciated.

 Before you start, please read this guide on how to contribute to our project.